jakartaee/specifications/mvc/2.1/_index.md

 Jakarta MVC defines a standard for creating web applications following the action-based model-view-controller pattern.

-The goal of this release is to provide features requested by the community, such as:
+The goal of this release is to make necessary adjustments to ensure alignment with Jakarta RESTful Web Services 4.0 as well as providing features requested by the community, such as:

 * HTTP Method as request headers
 * Lazy loading